trynthink/scout/docs/tutorials.rst

       "secondary": null},
     ...}

 The technology field drills down further into the specific technologies or device types that apply to the primary and secondary end uses for the ECM.
 The specific technology names are different for supply-side and demand-side energy use.
 The residential__ and commercial__ thermal load components are the technology names for the "demand" technology type.
 Technology names for the "supply" technology type generally correspond to major equipment types used in the AEO_ [#]_.

-..
-ADD A SECTION TO THE DOCUMENTATION THAT SPECIFIES ALL OF THE TECHNOLOGY NAMES
+All of the technology names are listed by building sector (residential or commercial) and technology type in the :ref:`relevant section <ecm-baseline_technology>` of the :ref:`ecm-def-reference`.

 In some cases, an ECM might be able to replace all of the currently used technologies for its end use and fuel type.
 For example, a highly efficient thermoelastic heat pump might be able to replace all current electric heating and cooling technologies.
 If the end uses have been specified as "heating" and "cooling" and the fuel type as "electricity," then the primary technologies can be specified simply with "all."
 A technology list can also be specified with a mix of shorthand end use references (e.g., "all lighting") and specific technology names, such as ``["all heating", "F28T8 HE w/ OS", "F28T8 HE w/ SR"]``.